tding1/A-Riemannian-SubGradient-Solver-for-Least-Absolute-Distance-Problem/README.md

 ## Citation
 If you find the code or results useful, please cite the following paper:
 ```
-@inproceedings{Zhu2019ALC,
+@inproceedings{zhu2019linearly,
-  title={A Linearly Convergent Method for Non-Smooth Non-Convex Optimization on the Grassmannian with Applications to Robust Subspace and Dictionary Learning},
+	title={A linearly convergent method for non-smooth non-convex optimization on the grassmannian with applications to robust subspace and dictionary learning},
-  author={Zhihui Zhu and Tianyu Ding and Daniel P. Robinson and Manolis C. Tsakiris and Ren{\'e} Vidal},
+	author={Zhu, Zhihui and Ding, Tianyu and Robinson, Daniel and Tsakiris, Manolis and Vidal, Ren{\'e}},
-  booktitle={NeurIPS 2019},
+	booktitle={Advances in Neural Information Processing Systems},
+	pages={9437--9447},
 	year={2019}
 }
 ```